jpane24/OVtool/README.md

     #> [1] "92% Done!"
     #> [1] "100% Done!"

-We have found that the number of repetitions needed in the ATT setting is greater than in the ATE setting.
+Occasionally the specified number of repetitions (default is `n_reps = 50`) is not sufficient.
+Evidence that `n_reps` is not sufficient are contours that don’t appear smooth.
+The number of repetitions needed can vary based off sample size, the distribution of the outcome, and the specified estimand.
 Once we observe our graphical results, if the contours do not look smooth, we recommend calling `OVtool::add_reps` and specifying `more_reps` to the number of additional simulations of the unobserved confounder you desire.

 ``` r
 plot.ov(ovtool_results_twang_att, print_graphic = "1", col = "bw")